freeCodeCamp/guide/src/pages/sql/sql-syntax/index.md

 This SQL statement answers the question: "which candidates recieved the largest number of contributions (not $ amount, but count (\*)) in 2016, but only those who had more than 80 contributions?"

-Ordering this data set in a decending (DESC) order places the candidates with the largest number of contributions at the top of the list.
+Ordering this data set in a descending (DESC) order places the candidates with the largest number of contributions at the top of the list.

 ```sql
     select Candidate, Election_year, sum(Total_$), count(*)